Knowledge Bowl: History

-Meet Format
+Meet format

 In Colorado, the meets start off with the written round.
 This round comprises 40 or 60 multiple choice questions that the team attempts to answer correctly.
 The team can discuss the question only during the written round.
 Depending on the school, the team may have between three and eight people, however only four will compete in the written round.
 The scores from the written round determines which teams will compete against each other in the first oral round.

 Following the written round teams compete in four oral rounds of forty or fifty questions each during which three teams compete against each other in a single room.
 Similarly to the written round, only four members of a team may take part in these rounds, but player substitutions may occur in after the first half of the questions.
 The subject line is read before the question.
 Teams can buzz at any time, even before the reader has finished reading the question.
 The team may not talk about the answer to the question, but they may talk about who will answer the question (In the Colorado Springs area meets, no talking period is allowed.
 However, teammates may use hand signals to determine who will answer).
 A sheet of paper is allowed for computations and for keeping score.
 If the first team to buzz in fails to answer the question in 15 seconds or answers incorrectly and no other team has buzzed in either of the other two teams may ask the reader to finish the question and/or repeat the question only once.
 After each round the scores are totaled and the teams reorganized and assigned to rooms according to their scores.
 After the final round, the team with the highest score wins the meet.

-Knowledge Bowl in Minnesota
+Minnesota

 History

 Knowledge Bowl was initiated in Minnesota by David Heritage, an administrator in the Hibbing Public Schools.
 While working with exceptional students in his district, he wished to find a greater challenge.
 After contacting other schools around the country to see what was done to challenge their best students, as a result Heritage started the first Knowledge Bowl competitions in the state.
 Mr. Heritage is memorialized for his founding contributions at the State Knowledge Bowl tournament in the Heritage Spirit award.
 The first Minnesota Knowledge Bowl competition was started by the Lakes Country Service Cooperative of Fergus Falls, Minnesota, in 1979.
 The first season featured teams from only eight school districts in western Minnesota.
 Today, Knowledge Bowl has grown to include over 800 teams from across the state and is sponsored by the 11 Service Cooperatives of the State.